stonegold546/website/content/post/rasch_binary_using_glmer.md

 math = true
 +++

-I've been interested in the relationship between ordinal regression and item response theory for a few months now.
+I've been interested in the relationship between ordinal regression and item response theory (IRT) for a few months now.
 There are several helpful papers on the topic, here are some randomly picked ones [^1] [^2] [^3] [^4] [^5], and a book.[^6] In this post, I focus on Rasch analysis.
 To do any of these analyses as a regression, your data need to be in long format - single column identifying items (regression predictor), single column with item response categories (regression outcome), and column holding the person ID.
 Using the right dummy coding of the variables, you can get so-called _item difficulties_ as regression coefficients for the items - more on this later.

 Most recently, I spent some type trying to understand (in English) the different estimation methods.
 The clearest reading I found is the Software chapter of De Boeck & Wilson's Explanatory item response models, the final chapter.[^6] I've learned a few things.
 The three most common estimation methods are: